tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 Return the expression value after casting to the specified :ref:`data type <sql_column_def_data_type>`.

-Warning: CAST to/from UUID may change some components to/from little-endian.
+CAST to/from UUID may change some components to/from little-endian.

 Examples: ``CAST('AB' AS VARBINARY)``, ``CAST(X'4142' AS STRING)``